 At the door, Elias looked back through a cloud of gun smoke with a mixture of anger and sadness.
 In the sudden silence, he flung the door back with a crash and disappeared into the night.

 More about the author

 TWELVE FAMILIES.
 ONE THRONE.
-WELCOME TO THE EMPIRE OF SALT.

 The city of Darien stands at the weary end of a golden age.
 Twelve families keep order with soldiers and artefacts, spies and memories, clinging to a peace that shifts and crumbles.
 The people of the city endure what they cannot change.

 Here, amongst old feuds, a plot is hatched to kill a king.
 It will summon strangers to the city - Elias Post, a hunter, Tellius, an old swordsman banished from his home, Arthur, a boy who cannot speak, Daw Threefold, a chancer and gambler, Vic Deeds, who feels no guilt - and Nancy, a girl whose talent might be the undoing of them all.

 As the sun sets, their arrival inside the walls will spark a series of explosive events.
 Before the sun returns, six destinies will have been made - and lost - in Darien.